 The inaugural committee, something that was originally meant to help fund the celebration of a peaceful transfer of power, has become yet another avenue for big money and secret spending to drown out the voices of everyday Americans.

 Congress should act now to support legislation that would prevent inaugural committees from being a conduit for megadonors and secret spending.
-The Protecting Our Democracy Act would help protect transparency and accountability by placing a cap on individual contributions and requiring disclosure reports that would provide Americans with timely information on who is contributing to an inaugural committee.
+The Protecting Our Democracy Act would help protect transparency and accountability by placing a cap on individual donations and requiring disclosure reports that would provide Americans with timely information on who is donating to an inaugural committee.

-Just like we have done in past inaugurations, Campaign Legal Center will be keeping a close eye on if and how Trump’s inaugural committee has undermined transparency and accountability in our democracy.
+Just like we have done in past inaugurations, Campaign Legal Center has been keeping a close eye on how inaugural committees have undermined transparency and accountability in our democracy.
+With your support, we will continue to demand transparency and accountability that prevents wealthy special interests from paying their way to the White House.